phetsims/models-of-the-hydrogen-atom/doc/model.md

 This document is a high-level description of the model used in PhET's _Models of the Hydrogen Atom_ simulation.

+It is assumed that the reader is familiar with atomic models and quantum mechanics.

 ## Symbols

 These symbols appear in the user interface: